Protectores Augusti Nostri

 Protector Augusti Nostri (lit 'Protector of Our Augustus') was a title given to individual officers of the Roman army as a mark of their devotion to and approval by the Emperor himself.
 The term first appears with this meaning in the joint-reign of Valerian and Gallienus.
 Lucius Petronius Taurus Volusianus was the first recorded Protector appointed by Gallienus.

 Imperial Guards of Gallienus

 The use of the title protector in the sense of a 'bodyguard of a Great Man' long preceded the appointment of Volusianus.
 In addition, the title was not only bestowed by Emperors.
 However, it does seem to be the case that Gallienus was the originator of the Protectores Augusti Nostri.

-It seems that, when it was first bestowed, this title signified an honour conferred on rather than a function carried out by the recipient.
-It seems to have been granted to officers who had distinguished themselves serving directly under Gallienus in his wars against barbarian invaders of the Balkan and German provinces and Italy and would-be usurpers in those regions such as Ingenuus and were marked out for accelerated promotion under his patronage.
-Its utility as an instrument for adding lustre to newly equestrianised military career structure soon became apparent.
+It seems that, when it was first bestowed, it was a title of honour and not a functional one carrying authority.
+It seems to have been granted to officers who had distinguished themselves serving directly under Gallienus in his wars against barbarian invaders of the Balkan and German provinces and Italy and would-be usurpers in those regions such as Ingenuus.
+The officers who were granted the title were therefore effectively marked out for accelerated promotion under his patronage.
+It would soon prove useful as another means of distinction within a new, more equestrian, military structure.